 Determine Where It Must Be Built

-You will need to determine where it must be built before you can even start a process of building the fireplace.
-If your home does not have a special area that is designed to potentially hold a fireplace, you might have a couple of issues and this will force you to create some space in your home to actually construct it.
+You will need to determine where it must be built before you can even start the process of building the fireplace.
+If your home does not have a special area designed to hold a fireplace potentially, you might have a couple of issues, which will force you to create some space in your home to construct it.

-Ideally, your fireplace should be placed inside a wall or at least some sort of opening that is inside the wall.
-If you don’t have this, you can potentially carve one out depending on the thickness of the wall or place it in front of the wall.
-Placing it in front of the wall might take a little more effort and work to actually perfect into something that will look great.
+Ideally, your fireplace should be placed inside a wall or at least some sort of opening inside the wall.
+If you don’t have this, you can carve one out depending on the wall’s thickness or place it in front of the wall.
+Placing it in front of the wall might take a little more effort, and work on perfecting it into something that will look great.

-Once you have determined the whereabouts of the fireplace, it is important to start doing some of the measurements.
-The measurements are an important thing to consider and they need to be accurate, as to ensure that you don’t need to redo something once you have spent a lot of hours constructing the unit.
+Once you have determined the fireplace’s whereabouts, it is important to start doing some of the measurements.
+The measurements are an important thing to consider, and they need to be accurate to ensure that you don’t need to redo something once you have spent a lot of hours constructing the unit.

 You can use the tape measurement and pencil to get the accurate measurements and start noting them down on a piece of paper before you even start looking at the pallets.

 Start With The Outer Frame

 The outer frame is another one of the most important aspects that you need to consider looking at.
 The outer frame is the largest chunk of the pallets you will use.
 You can now start looking at those measurements to ensure that your outer frame will fit perfectly inside the designated area you have set up or allocated for the fireplace.

 The best form to choose for your fireplace is the square, and since each of the sides is even, you will have a little less trouble when it comes to stability.
 Adding 45-degree wooden pieces in each of the corners is an excellent way to keep the entire frame square, and the design of the fireplace frame will be more accurate.